Pimlical Android Help

 MasterTemplate

-If this tag is present on an event then when it gets inserted as a template, the Edit Dialog is skipped and the item is inserted directly into the calendar.
-More importantly, all templates are scanned to see if any other templates have a group that is also present in the Master Template's group list and if so, that template is also autoamtically inserted - see section on Templates for further information on this feature.
+If this tag is present on an event and it gets inserted as a template, the Edit Dialog is skipped and the item is inserted directly into the calendar.
+More importantly, all templates are scanned to locate any subordinate templates if found, that subordinate template is also automatically inserted - see section on Templates for further information on this feature.